Jkravath/YelpSentimentAnalysis/README.md

 ## Abstract

+Reviews are an essential metric for businesses to understand their customer base, areas for improvement, and areas in which they are excelling [1].
 This project aims to develop a machine learning model to classify Yelp reviews as positive, neutral, or negative, providing businesses with actionable insights.
 Using a subset of the Yelp Open Dataset comprising 40,000 reviews from Tampa restaurants, our team preprocessed the data through cleaning and lemmatization before applying models like Naive Bayes, Logistic Regression, and advanced techniques such as LDA, QDA, and PCA.
 Evaluation was performed using metrics like accuracy, precision, and recall, revealing that Logistic Regression was the most predictive model.
 This result underscores its effectiveness in sentiment analysis tasks, offering a practical tool for businesses to better understand customer feedback.

 ## Introduction